amabdelmongy/GitHub-Commands/README.md

 * Push to active branch
 `git push`

+* Push at new branch
+`git push --set-upstream origin your-branch-name`

 * Push your branch to the remote repository
 `git push -u origin feature_branch_name`